 Participants: Rising sophomores through rising seniors are eligible to participate (Chamber Music Camp is open to 7th through 12th graders).
 Program website: Malone University Academic Summer Camps

-Program: University of Maryland Young Scholars Program for High School Students: College Park, Maryland Description: This summer, the Young Scholars Program invites high school students with exceptional ability and promise to an outstanding pre-college experience at the University of Maryland.
-The program provides motivated students with the opportunity to pursue academic interests, discover career opportunities, and earn three university credits.
-Dynamic faculty challenge Young Scholars to explore bold ideas and new ways of learning.
-During three extraordinary weeks, students engage in creative problem solving with equally talented peers from across the United States and around the world.
+Program: University of Maryland Terp Young Scholars Program for High School Students: College Park, Maryland Description: For academically talented high school seniors, juniors and sophomores, Terp Young Scholars is an opportunity to preview the full college experience.
+During three extraordinary weeks this summer, students earn three university credits while exploring academic interests, investigating career opportunities and taking part in workshops, seminars and social activities.
+Our dynamic faculty challenge students to explore bold ideas and new ways of learning as they engage in creative problem solving with their peers from across the United States and around the world.

 Admission is competitive and contingent upon space availability.